joostkremers/nswbuff/README.md

 ## Installation ##

-For now, installation is manually.
+For now, installation is done manually.
 Download the library, put it somewhere in your `load-path` and put `(require 'nswbuff)` in your `init.el` file.
 Alternatively, if you use `use-package`, you can use the following snippet, assuming that you put the library in `~/src/nswbuff` and you want to use `Ctrl-TAB` and `Shift-Ctrl-TAB` for buffer cycling:

 ```
 (use-package nswbuff